Ron & Tricia’s

 A quick look through our RV scrapbook will reveal a life-long fascination with RVing, particularly with the motorized variety.

-We attribute our love of RVing to many things, including numerous enjoyable and memorable weekends camping with our daughters in their early school years.
+We attribute our love of RVing to numerous enjoyable and memorable weekends camping with our daughters in their early school years.
 But perhaps the seed that started it all was a 1963 RV trip Ron took with his family when he was just a young boy.

 The journey covered over 40 states in a homemade RV — a screened, wooden box contraption that Ron's dad had fabricated so that he and the Mrs. could take their four sons on a cross country trek.
-It was strapped to the top of the 1958 swept-wing Dodge Sierra station wagon you see below.
-Ron and the boys thought it was quite luxurious at the time but never did care much for scouting for large rocks every night to place on the lid to keep it from blowing off.
+It was strapped onto the top of the 1958 swept-wing Dodge Sierra station wagon you see below and was sleeping quarters for two of the boys.
+They thought it was quite luxurious at the time, but never did care much for scouting for large rocks every night to place on the raised top lid to keep it from blowing off.

 One of our favorite places to camp throughout the years has been along the Blue Ridge Parkway in the mountains of North Carolina and Virginia.
 The 469 mile long parkway has seen our whole family come and go in many different camping rigs.